jrpotter/notebook/notes/computability/context-free.md

 %%ANKI
 Basic
 Assume CNF.
-What additional restriction is enforced on the following rule? $$A \rightarrow a$$
+Besides eliminating unit rules, what additional restriction is enforced on the following? $$A \rightarrow a$$
 Back: Unless $A$ is the start variable, $a \neq \epsilon$.
 Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Cengage Learning, 2013).
 <!--ID: 1748052586110-->